raphelemmanuvel/ml-spam-classification/README.md

 # sms_spam_detection-k-means_clustering
 A Machine Learning project using Python libraries to cluster a data set of 'sms' messages into 'spam' and 'ham' using k-means clustering.

-The dataset is a collection of 5,574 SMS meesages taken from UCI Machine Learning repository need to be tagged as "spam" and "ham".
+The dataset is a collection of 5,574 SMS meesages taken from UCI Machine Learning repository, need to be tagged as "spam" and "ham".

 The whole pipeline conists of the following steps:
 1--> Loading data